Richard Harrison (actor)

-Richard Harrison (born May 26, 1936) is an American actor, writer, director and producer known for his work in European B-movies during the 1960s and 1970s, and exploitation films of the early 1970s.
+Richard Harrison (May 26, 1936 – September 18, 2026) was an American actor, writer, director and producer known for his work in European B-movies during the 1960s and 1970s, and exploitation films of the early 1970s.

-He has worked with directors such as Antonio Margheriti and Marino Girolami and Z-movie directors like Paolo Solvay, Godfrey Ho, and Alfonso Brescia.
-Harrison has also worked with a variety of co-stars ranging from Anita Ekberg, Michèle Mercier, Klaus Kinski, Fernando Sanco, and Helmut Berger to popular actors such as Mike Monty and Romano Kristoff.

 Early life

 Born in Salt Lake City, Utah, Harrison moved to Los Angeles at 17, where he was first employed at the Vic Tanny and Bert Goodrich gyms.
 Certain people working in the film industry trained at the gym and these encounters led Harrison to study acting.

-In 1961 he married Loretta Nicholson, the daughter of American International Pictures co-chief James H. Nicholson.
+Career

-American film appearances
+Early American roles

-He appeared in a Santa Monica stage production, TV, and small parts in feature films.
+Harrison appeared in a Santa Monica stage production, TV, and small parts in feature films.
 Next, Harrison worked at Twentieth Century Fox under acting coach Sandy Meisner, where he made an appearance at the beginning of South Pacific along with Tom Laughlin and Ron Ely.
 He eventually signed a three-film deal with American International Pictures, which led him to Italy, where he remained for almost three decades, appearing in sword and sandal films, then Eurospy films and Spaghetti Westerns.
 Formal acting studies differentiated Harrison from other muscular American actors working in Italy in the early 1960s, such as Brad Harris and Steve Reeves, with whom he is often grouped.

 1960s European movies

 Harrison relocated to Italy in the early 1960s with his first wife Loretta, initially in a three-picture contract with producer Italo Zingarelli.
 He remained in Italy and became a lead in sword and sandal films, Eurospy films, and later Spaghetti Westerns.
 His first Italian film and first starring role were in The Invincible Gladiator (1962), directed by Alberto De Martino and Antonio Momplet.
 Harrison's most well-known film from his early career is the western Gunfight at Red Sands (Duello Nel Texas), directed by Ricardo Blasco in 1963.
 Harrison turned down Sergio Leone's A Fistful of Dollars and recommended Clint Eastwood for the role.
 Harrison joked that this was his greatest contribution to cinema.

-Harrison also acted in the 1968 film Joko - Invoca Dio... e muori Vengeance, directed by Antonio Margheriti.
+He also acted in the 1968 film Joko - Invoca Dio... e muori Vengeance, directed by Antonio Margheriti.
 Luciano Martino's 1965 movie Secret Agent Fireball, Harrison's first Eurospy film, is also often cited as his best film in the genre and one of his better earlier films.
 He again played the role of CIA Agent Fleming in a sequel, Killers Are Challenged, in 1966.

 The Italian actor Bruno Piergentili who made European features during this period was given the name "Dan Harrison," perhaps to evoke Richard's name.